web3-storage/docs/docs/how-tos/store.md

 ```

 ::: tip
 Try to give each file a unique file name!
-All the files in a `put` request will be bundled into one content archive, and linking to the files inside is much simpler if each file has a human-readable name.
+All the files in a `put` request will be bundled into one content archive, and linking to the files inside is much simpler if each file has a unique human-readable name.
 :::

 ## Uploading to Web3.Storage